srueegger/rueegger.me/content/en/pages/about.md

 ## The Human Behind the Terminal

 I live in **Basel** – the city where people jump into the **Rhine** in summer and float downstream.
-With my **Wickelfisch** (a waterproof bag for clothes), I regularly jump into the cool water and drift comfortably downstream.
+With my **Wickelfisch**, I regularly jump into the cool water and drift comfortably downstream.
 That's pure quality of life! 🏊‍♂️

 **Fun Fact**: I'm someone who genuinely gets excited when a new `git commit` goes through, who stares at `diff` output longer than most movies, and who pays more attention to the LCARS interface in "Star Trek: The Next Generation" than to the plot.
 Yes, I'm a **nerd** – and proud of it! 🖖